-Prerequisites:
+Preparation:

-Knowledge of basic genetics (e.g., BIOL 313) and basic evolutionary theory (e.g., BIOL 315) are required for understanding the material of this course.
-The following computer skills will come in very handy:
+Knowledge of basic genetics (e.g., BIOL 313) and basic evolutionary theory (e.g., BIOL 315) is important to understand material of the course.

+Also, the following computer skills will come in very handy (and will be introduced in the course):

-- Unix: many program we'll use in the course require operational knowledge of unix. - Git and GitHub: we will be using Git and github for version control and file sharing
+• Unix: many program we'll use in the labs require operational knowledge of unix.

+• Git and GitHub: we will be using Git and github for version control and file sharing